RoboDK/RoboDK-API/Java/API/README.md

 from the reference [RoboDK C# API](../../C%23/API).

-This library provides the TCP/IP socket layer and binary serialization primitives used by every RoboDK API call, a full `Mat` pose/matrix implementation, and an initial set of calls on `RoboDK` and `Item` so the library is usable end to end.
-More API calls will be added over time to reach full parity with the C# (`RoboDK.cs`, `Item.cs`) and Python (`robolink.py`) reference implementations, following the same wire protocol.
+This library provides the TCP/IP socket layer and binary serialization primitives used by every RoboDK API call, a full `Mat` pose/matrix implementation, and a broad set of calls on `RoboDK` and `Item` — station/item tree management, reference frames, targets, programs, geometry (shapes, curves, points), collisions, robot movement (`MoveJ`/`MoveL`/`MoveC`), forward/inverse kinematics, program instructions, I/O, and more — following the same wire protocol as the reference C# (`RoboDK.cs`, `Item.cs`) and Python (`robolink.py`) implementations.

 This module is part of the `robodk-api-parent` reactor (see the top-level [`../README.md`](../README.md)) together with the [`../Example`](../Example) module, which is a small runnable application